 This is a fair question, especially if you’re just getting started and funds are tight.
 Ultimately, the decision to purchase camera equipment insurance is a financially sound decision to protect your business.

-It boils down to this: it takes less time to pay off the costs of insurance than it does to pay off the costs to repair or replace equipment.
+It boils down to this: it takes less time and effort to pay for insurance early on than it does to pay off the costs to repair or replace equipment over time.

 When deciding whether getting coverage is necessary, remember that the cost of protecting yourself is cheaper than the cost of replacing equipment out of pocket.